m1s3ry/crashlands-vita/README.md

 ## Known Problems
 * Loading times are pretty long, so don't be afraid, your Vita didn't crash.
 About 2 minutes.
+* Autosave is not super reliable.
+Use manual save too (just press Select for quicksave)

 ## Credits
 Credits for the original game go to Butterscotch Shenanigans team.